-- Building the Technical Foundation for nutrient targets in California water bodies: SCCWRP is pursuing a multi-pronged approach toward building the technical foundation upon which policy decisions regarding nutrient and eutrophication targets for California's wadeable streams, lakes and estuaries will be based: - SCCWRP is using the consensus of wadeable stream experts to establish the range of eutrophication indicator values that correspond to levels of ecological condition, from high to low, of stream algal community composition.
-This information will help relate these targets back to levels of beneficial use protection.
-SCCWRP also is working toward development of statistical models that relate eutrophication indicators to nutrient concentrations and other site-specific factors by major classes of California streams.
-Such models may provide an alternative approach to setting nutrient targets based on sitespecific factors (e.g., canopy cover, hydrology) that control the ecological response to nutrients.
+• Building the technical foundation for nutrient targets for California water bodies: SCCWRP is pursuing a multi-pronged approach toward building the technical foundation upon which policy decisions regarding biointegrity, nutrient and eutrophication targets for California's wadeable streams, lakes and estuaries will be based:

-- SCCWRP is continuing to work toward derivation of alternative nutrient and eutrophication targets (in lieu of statewide "default" targets) for two major watersheds: Santa Margarita River watershed and San Francisco Bay estuary.
-For the Santa Margarita River watershed program, which will demonstrate how to establish watershed-specific nutrient targets by developing mechanistic models of wadeable stream and estuarine hydrology and water quality, SCCWRP is conducting process studies and monitoring ambient field conditions to support model development in the lower Santa Margarita River.
-In San Francisco Bay, SCCWRP is helping to develop the science that will support policy decisions on chlorophyll-a numeric targets, and undertaking a review of the science supporting dissolved oxygen objectives in South San Francisco Bay. - Assessments of harmful algal blooms (HABs): To understand the magnitude and spatial extent of harmful algal blooms across marine, estuarine and fresh water systems, SCCWRP is studying the ecophysiological factors that drive HABs development and proliferation.
-SCCWRP is focused on: (1) evaluating existing data to characterize trends in HAB proliferation, (2) conducting studies to understand the fate of anthropogenic nutrients and their linkage with algal boom proliferation, and (3) playing a role in unifying the monitoring and research efforts taking place in freshwater habitats and the coastal zone.
-To understand the prevalence of cyanobacterial blooms and toxins in California lakes and streams which can pose a potential threat to human and ecosystem health SCCWRP is leading a statewide group that is working to implement a statewide cyanobacteria monitoring strategy, including development of statewide protocols for routine nutrient and cyanobacteria ambient lake assessments. - Biogeochemical effects of nutrients in the Southern California Bight: SCCWRP is working to couple biogeochemical models with physical oceanographic models to ascertain the relationship between coastal hypoxia and acidification conditions with sources of land-based nutrient inputs entering the Bight.
-Management actions, including nutrient load reduction, have been suggested as a strategy for improving local water quality, but the extent of change achieved from nutrient load reductions are uncertain, given that the primary drivers for coastal hypoxia and acidification may be processes that operate at a global scale due to climate change.
-Coupled biogeochemical and physical circulation models, which presently don't exist for near coastal environments, will be used to evaluate the extent to which anthropogenic nutrients are affecting trends in oxygen and acidification conditions.
+- SCCWRP is developing an Algal Stream Condition Index (ASCI) to support biointegrity assessments and to link algal and benthic macroinvertebrate community composition to pathways of eutrophication impacts. - SCCWRP is using the consensus of wadeable stream experts to calibrate the range of scores for ASCI and the benthic macroinvertebrate-based California Stream Condition Index (CSCI) that correspond to levels of ecological condition and function, from high to low.
+This information will support decisions regarding biological goals for CSCI and ASCI by helping to relate these targets back to levels of beneficial-use protection. - SCCWRP is working toward development of statistical models that relate standardized stream bioassessment indices to nutrient concentrations and eutrophication indicators.
+Such models may provide the approach to decisions on nutrient targets as a part of the statewide biostimulatory/biointegrity policy. - SCCWRP is continuing to demonstrate how science can inform a combined biostimulatory/biointegrity approach to watershed management.
+Through the Santa Margarita River Nutrient Management Initiative, SCCWRP is supporting stakeholders by collecting monitoring data and developing statistical and mechanistic process models to establish watershed specific nutrient targets for Santa Margarita River Estuary and the main stem of the River, based on biointegrity goals. - Assessments of harmful algal blooms (HABs): To understand the magnitude and spatial extent of harmful algal blooms across marine, estuarine and fresh water systems, SCCWRP is studying the ecophysiological factors that drive HABs development and proliferation.
+SCCWRP is focused on: (1) supporting partners to pinpoint which HAB organisms are present and which toxins are being produced in order to better characterize the extent of the problem, including through DNA barcoding, which is being coupled with a rigorous analyses of toxin presence to more fundamentally characterize lakes, streams, and estuaries, (2) conducting studies to understand the drivers for HABs proliferation and toxin production, including nutrients, temperature and hydromodification, and (3) supporting the State Water Board to develop chlorophyll-a and cyanotoxin targets for lakes, and (4) playing a role in unifying the monitoring and research efforts taking place in freshwater habitats and the coastal zone.
+To understand the prevalence of cyanobacterial blooms and toxins in California lakes and streams which can pose a potential threat to human and ecosystem health SCCWRP is supporting a statewide group that is working to implement a statewide cyanobacteria monitoring strategy. - Biogeochemical effects of nutrients in the Southern California Bight: SCCWRP is working with partners to couple biogeochemical models with physical oceanographic models to ascertain the relationship between coastal hypoxia and acidification conditions as sources of land-based nutrient inputs enter the Bight and other locations along the North American West Coast.
+Management actions, including nutrient load reduction, have been suggested as a strategy for improving local water quality, but the extent of change achieved from nutrient load reductions are uncertain, given that coastal hypoxia and acidification may be driven primarily by climate change and thus operate at a global scale.
+Coupled biogeochemical and physical circulation models, which don't exist for near-coastal environments, will be used to evaluate the extent to which anthropogenic nutrients are affecting trends in oxygen and acidification conditions.